wordbit/wordbit/content/posts/2015-09-25-flagship-4-iphone-6s.markdown

 Firstly, mid-range devices with high-end specs and razor-thin profit margins have exploded out of China.

 Secondly, the definition of a flagship has skewed heavily toward _big_ phones (formerly known as phablets, but now the norm).
-Bigger phones tend to get better battery life and are able to fit in better camera components, such as Optical Image Stabilization (OIS).
-But, I most certainly do not want a big phone.
+Bigger phones tend to get better battery life and are able to fit in better camera components, such as Optical Image Stabilization (OIS). <!--more--> But, I most certainly do not want a big phone.
 For me, the sweet spot is in the 4.5 to 5-inch screen size range.
 For this reason, I'm excluding phones like the Note 5 and iPhone 6S Plus from my overview of the year's best.

 However, when all is said and done, a flagship choice always comes down to that most ancient and hotly disputed divide - Android or iPhone?